In March 2020, our lives changed forever. The coronavirus hit some businesses and gave an unexpected boost to others.

 So how did we, and how do we continue to navigate our way through some of the most challenging times in recent history?

-Below are some basic strategies that we saw brands employ during this weird year to stay afloat.
+Aside from having good document management strategies, below are some basic strategies that we saw brands employ during this weird year to stay afloat.

 With the uncertainty of the ongoing pandemic, it’s understandably tempting to rush to market with a new offering.
 It might even be something that your business wouldn’t have considered under normal circumstances.